 Before putting your picture frames in the box, make sure the bottom is lined with thick wads of packing paper.
 This will protect your frame from shattering below in case you drop the package.
 Then you can finally insert the frame in your mirror box carefully and fill all excess spaces with more bunches of packing paper.
 This is important to protect all sides of your frames from drops and collisions during the removals process.

 Finally, do not forget to tape the box shut with lots of packing tape.
 Then your picture frames will not be at risk of slipping out of the box during transit.
-When you are finished taping each mirror box for all your photo frames, stick a label on every single one saying the word “Fragile.”
+When you are finished taping each mirror box for all your photo frames, stick a label on every single one saying the word “Fragile”.
 This will send a clear message to your trusted removals company in Sussex.
-They will then take extra care to protect your valuable memories so that you can always continue cherishing them for a lifetime at your new home when you unpack and display all of them proudly on the shelves and walls again.
+They will then take extra care to protect your valuable memories.
+Therefore, you can always continue cherishing them for a lifetime at your new home when you unpack and display all of them proudly on the shelves and walls again.